return to Natural Dog Health Remedies

 Other health problems that may cause dog appetite loss include:

-As you can see, dog appetite loss can be caused by quite a few different diseases.
-It is therefore essential to get a medical check-up if your dog stops eating for over 48 hours.
+As you can see, a loss of appetite in dogs can be caused by quite a few different diseases.
+Be sure to get a medical check-up if your dog stops eating for over 48 hours.

-For the occasional appetite loss, and if the dog is otherwise healthy, try some of the following to stimulate her appetite.
+Loss of Appetite in Dogs For the occasional loss of appetite in dogs (and if the dog is otherwise healthy), try some of the following to appetite stimulants.

 Herbs

-Dogs like the taste of garlic, so mix a small amount of finely chopped fresh garlic (one-eighth to one-fourth of a teaspoon depending on the size of the dog) to their food.
-The garlic taste may coax them to eat.
+Next time when your dog is not eating, trying mixing a small amount of finely chopped fresh garlic (one-eighth to one-fourth of a teaspoon depending on the size of the dog) to his food.
+The garlic taste may just be the thing that can entice him to eat.

 Essential Oils